History of animation: Hearst's International Film Service

 Newspaper tycoon William Randolph Hearst founded International Film Service in 1916.
-Hearst lured away most of Barré Studio's animators, with Gregory La Cava becoming the head of the studio.
+Hearst lured most of Barré Studio's animators away, with Gregory La Cava becoming the head of the studio.
 They produced adaptations of many comic strips from Heart's newspapers in a rather limited fashion, giving just a little motion to the characters while mainly using the dialog balloons to deliver the story.
 The most notable series is Krazy Kat, probably the first of many anthropomorphic cartoon cat characters and other talking animals.
 Before the studio stopped in 1918, it had employed some new talents, including Vernon Stallings, Ben Sharpsteen, Jack King, John Foster, Grim Natwick, Burt Gillett and Isadore Klein.

 Rotoscoping

-In 1915, Max Fleischer applied for a patent (granted in 1917) for a technique which became known as rotoscoping: the process of using live-action film recordings as a reference point to more easily create realistic animated movements.
-The technique was often used in the Out of the Inkwell series (1918–1929) for John Bray Productions (and others).
-The series resulted from experimental rotoscoped images of Dave Fleischer performing as a clown, evolving into a character who became known as Koko the Clown.
+In 1915, Max Fleischer applied for a patent, which was granted in 1917, for a technique which became known as rotoscoping: the process of using live-action film recordings as a reference point to more easily create realistic animated movements.
+The technique was often used in the Out of the Inkwell series by John Bray Studios (and others).
+The series resulted from experimental rotoscoped images of Max's brother, Dave Fleischer, performing as a clown, which evolved into the character who would become known as Koko the Clown.

-Felix the cat
+Felix the Cat

 In 1919, Otto Messmer of Pat Sullivan Studios created Felix the Cat.
-Pat Sullivan, the studio head took all of the credit for Felix, a common practice in the early days of studio animation.
+Pat Sullivan, the studio head, took all of the credit for Felix, a common practice in the early days of studio animation.
 Felix the Cat was distributed by Paramount Studios and attracted a large audience, eventually becoming one of the most recognized cartoon characters in film history.
 Felix was the first cartoon to be merchandised.

 Quirino Cristiani: the first animated features

 The first known animated feature film was El Apóstol by Quirino Cristiani, released on 9 November 1917 in Argentina.
 This successful 70-minute satire utilized a cardboard cutout technique, reportedly with 58,000 frames at 14 frames per second.
 Cristiani's next feature Sin dejar rastros was released in 1918, but it received no press coverage and poor public attendance before it was confiscated by the police for diplomatic reasons.
-None of Cristiani's feature films survived.
+None of Cristiani's feature films have survived.